ritza-co/abbey/article.md

 ### Create an administrator in IAM

 If you completed the earlier section and have the user Bob, please go to his user in the AWS console and add the new permission `AdministratorAccess`.
 Since you noted his access key you can use it in the AWS CLI, now that Bob is an administrator.
+Also browse to your DynamoDB Person table and delete it, as we will recreate it with Terraform.

 If you didn't complete the earlier section, please create a new AWS user with the `AdministratorAccess` permission and create an access key for him.